ChicagoDSA/haymarket/README.md

 ```

 - This page applies to every subdirectory and language.
-- To enable post-error language switching, copy this file into `_pages/my-other-language-folder` and remove `permalink`.
+- To enable post-error language switching, copy this file into `_pages/ISO-language-code` and remove `permalink`.
+[Here's a list] of valid ISO language codes.

 ### Translate your content into other languages